This post may contain affiliate links that, at no additional cost to you, I may earn a small commission. Read our Disclosure Policy.

 - Buffalo Snow iridescent flakes

 Step 1: This first step depends on how long you want your birch logs.
-Since I’m using mine for Christmas decor and put them both into bundles and on my Christmas tree, I wanted mine to be about 2 feet tall.
-To get my birch logs to be about 2 feet each, I used scissors to cut the pool noodle in half equally.
-For the plumbing insulation foam tube, I cut it into thirds.
+Since I’m using mine for Christmas decor and putting them into bundles and on my Christmas tree, I wanted mine to be about 2 feet tall.
+To get my birch logs to be about 2 feet each, I used scissors (or a knife) to cut the pool noodles in half equally.
+For the plumbing insulation foam tube, I cut it into thirds

 This is what the birch logs should look like once the paper is all glued on and dried.

-Tip: In order to finish the edges, cover with paper and outline a circle.
-Cut the circle out and glue it on the same way that you glued on the rest of the paper.
+In order to finish the cut edges of the noodle, trace the ends of the pool noodle which creates the outline of a circle.
+Cut the circle out and glue it on the end.

 This is what the wads of tissue paper look like up close.

-Step 6: Once the grey wash has dried, make a beige wash with the same ratio.
+Once the grey wash has dried, make a LIGHT beige wash with the same ratio.
 Make sure that it is also not too dark.
 Add water if it seems too dark.
 Paint the entire log.
+You can see the image below the when painting the brown wash it is very light in color.

-Step 9: Once your birch logs are completely dry, paint glue on random spots on the log.
-Press buffalo snow onto these spots to give the logs more texture.
+Once your birch logs are completely dry, paint glue on random spots on the log.
+Press buffalo snow onto these spots to give the logs more texture and a bit of sparkle.
 If you are going to use spray snow to add more texture, do this before you put the buffalo snow on.
+The buffalo snow is completely optional.

-The great thing about this faux birch log technique is that it is very versatile!
+The great thing about this faux birch look is that it is very versatile!
 I did it on wooden dowels, as pictured above.
-I also made it on an 8 inch concrete tube form to put over my Christmas tree stand to look like the trunk of a tree, as shown in the first picture of this post.
+I also made it on an 8-inch concrete tube form to put over my Christmas tree stand to look like the trunk of a tree, as shown in the first picture of this post.

 Make sure to check out…